Highmaster/RealFraudDetectionPrototype/README.md

 5. Routes and API Endpoints
 The system exposes the following API endpoints:

-GET <a>/api/v1/fraud/all-fraud:</a> Endpoint to check all fraud transactions.
+GET <a href="">/api/v1/fraud/all-fraud:</a> Endpoint to check all fraud transactions.
-GET <a>/api/v1/fraud/download-csv:</a>  Endpoint to export transactions to CSV format.
+GET <a href="">/api/v1/fraud/download-csv:</a>  Endpoint to export transactions to CSV format.

 6. Setup and Execution